ersps25/Roku-InstantResume/README.md

 # Instant Resume

-Instant Resume enables channels to save their current state upon exit and then continue playback upon relaunch.
-This improves the user experience by letting viewers quickly get back to the content they were watching without having to find it first.
-This sample demonstrates how to implement Instant Resume in a channel.
+Instant Resume enables Roku Scenegraph channel to save its current state upon exit and then continue playback upon next launch.
+This improves the user experience by letting users quickly get back to the content they were watching before.
+This example code demonstrates how to implement Instant Resume in a roku channel.
 It takes the completed [SceneGraph master sample channel](https://github.com/rokudev/scenegraph-master-sample), and does the following:

 1. Updates the channel manifest with required attributes.